Crua-san/SimpleChatApp/README.md

 # SimpleChatApp
 SimpleChat Test iOS App

-This is my SimpleChat app for my test task for Faifly
+This is my SimpleChat app for my test task

 -realized oportunity to chat for multiply people